U.S. Resume Format: How to Write an American Resume

 If you want to clarify that you are applying from a different country or that you do not require employment sponsorship, you can write a cover letter that details your circumstances.

-In addition to showcasing your work history in reverse-chronological order, your U.S. resume should also feature a summary statement, relevant skills and your educational background.
+Your U.S. resume should showcase your work history in reverse chronological order, a summary statement, relevant skills and educational background.

-See the U.S. resume format sample below for a snapshot of the key sections to include on your resume.
+See the U.S. resume format sample below for a snapshot of the key sections to include in your resume, and read about the key components of each section.

 US Resume Format Infographic